 Replacement of Lost Badges

 Submit a properly completed and signed Lost Badge Form available at the badging office.
-Pay a lost badge fee of $75 (1st time), $100 (2nd time), $500 (3rd time).
-If you later locate the lost badge (within 60 days of lost date), you can return it to the badging office for a refund minus a badge re-issue fee, to be sent to you via U.S. mail (no refunds are given in person at the badging office).
+Pay a lost badge fee of $75 (1st occurrence), $100 (2nd occurrence), $500 (3rd occurrence).
+If you later locate the lost badge (within 60 days of lost date), you can return it to the badging office for a refund less a badge re-issue fee, to be sent to you via U.S. mail (no refunds are given in person at the badging office).

 You must present one form of government-issued photo identification when you apply for a replacement badge.
 If you are not a U.S. citizen, you must present valid INS documentation.